Toxic masculinity – Un-teaching gender stereotypes for boys

-These criteria actually form part of the definition of what is called ‘toxic masculinity’, an expression of manhood which depends on being tough, unemotional, strong physically or financially, and powerful at work, in the home, on the pitch, or in the streets.
+These criteria actually form part of the definition of what we call ‘toxic masculinity’.
+This is an expression of manhood which depends on being:

 There has been a bit of a revival in academic research into masculinity, or rather, masculinities plural, as there are so many different versions of it.

 Masculinity looks different in different cultures, religious faiths, countries and time periods throughout history.

 This is another reason why we consider masculinity, like femininity, a social construction.
 This is rather than a product of nature or biology.

 Several high-profile masculinities scholars are behind new publications and initiatives, such as Michael Kimmell.
 His book Angry White Men has been reissued with a new introduction on Donald Trump.